Share of the spoils in Naples sees the San Siro side end up behind AC Milan and the hosts earn a place in next season's Champions League

 In the 42nd minute, a lightning counter attack ended with Eto’o racing away down the left and sweeping the ball across the face of the box to Milito, whose angled drive was deflected just wide of the upright.

 Kharja fed the resultant corner to Maicon, and the Brazilian worked a yard before curling a fantastic shot beyond Morgan De Sanctis despairing dive only to watch in agony as the ball crashed back off the base of the post.

-Yet, despite these scares, it was Napoli who were to have the last laugh as Zuniga took advantage of heroic work by Christian Maggio and a comedy of errors by the Inter defence to slam home from six yards in the first minute of stoppage time.
+Yet, despite these scares, it was Napoli which was to have the last laugh as Zuniga took advantage of heroic work by Christian Maggio and a comedy of errors by the Inter defense to slam home from six yards in the first minute of stoppage time.

-The Inter played looked stunned as they trudged off for the half-time break, but reappeared with a renewed sense of purpose.
+Inter looked stunned as it trudged off for the halftime break, but reappeared with a renewed sense of purpose.

 Back came the hosts, and Julio Cesar was forced into action in the 50th minute when he dropped to save from Marek Hamsik.

-Then, five minutes later, Zuniga darted to the front post to meet Maggio’s low centre but only succeeded in prodding the ball wide under pressure from Maicon.
+Then, five minutes later, Zuniga darted to the front post to meet Maggio’s low center but only succeeded in prodding the ball wide under pressure from Maicon.

 From then on in, both sides looked more than content to play for the draw as their respective midfields took turns of passing the ball back and forth in neat triangles with little attacking purpose as the match headed towards the inevitable final score of 1-1.